HOW TO GET STARTED

 READY TO VOLUNTEER AND OFFICIATE AT A SANCTIONED MEET?

-Each meet is listed on the Swimming Canada Upcoming Meet List and will display the name and contact information for an Official Coordinator - that is who you reach out to.
+Each meet is listed on the Swimming Canada Upcoming Meet List and 2025-2026 Sanctioned Meet Packages, Event Files, and Result Files within the Meet Packages you will find the the name and contact information for an Official Coordinator - that is who you reach out to.
 Some meet packages (found on the Meet List) will outline a process to sign up to volunteer.
 You can filter this list by province, year, and/or month.